 The fact that an investigation is taking place is not public information.
 Board staff cannot confirm or deny that any investigation is in process.

 After all information is gathered, it is presented to the Board for their review.

 1. Complaint is closed.

 After review of all investigative information, if the Board finds the evidence is not sufficient to support a probable cause finding, the case is closed.
 The Board may issue an Informal Letter of Reprimand.
 There are no public records if the case is closed and/or an Informal Letter of Reprimand is issued.
-The complainant will receive a letter advising of the closure, the nurse will be notified.
+In most circumstances, both the complainant and the nurse will receive a letter advising them of the closure.

 2. Licensee can enter into a settlement agreement.